zslajchrt/zslajchrt.github.io/_drafts/dci-and-morpheus.md

 }
 ```

 The context is a simple trait declaring the two roles as values of a composite type `Account with Source`, resp. `Account with Destination`.
-The types indicate that the members **are** accounts playing the corresponding role in the use case.
+The types indicate that the members **are** accounts playing the corresponding roles in the use case.

+The implementation of the context is also pretty simple.
+It uses the `role` macro that hides some Morpheus boilerplate.
+The macro accepts three types: the role type, the object type and the context type.
+The only arguments is the reference to the object.

 ```scala
 class ContextImpl(srcAcc: Account, dstAcc: Account, val Amount: BigDecimal) extends Context {